cloudsimplus/cloudsimplus-automation/README.md

 - avoid programming on the creation of CloudSim Plus simulation environments;
 - reduce learning curve on creation of CloudSim Plus simulation scenarios;
 - facilitate and automate CloudSim Plus simulation environments creation;
-- use a human readable file format to specify cloud simulation scenarios and speed up such a simulation process phase;
+- use a human-readable file format to specify cloud simulation scenarios and speed up such a simulation process phase;
 - allow reuse, extension and sharing of simulations scenarios.

 ## 2. Requirements